KavinduLakmal2000/KavinduLakmal2000/README.md

 - 👋 Hi, My name is Kavindu Lakmal.
 I'm 23 years old.
 I'm From Sri Lanka.
 - 👀 I’m interested in Arduino & NodeMCU programming.
 - 👀 Working on IOT and Home Automation Systems.
-- 🌱 I’m currently learning JAVA, WEB Development, C#, python, C++, C, JS
+- 🌱 I’m currently learning JAVA, WEB Development, C#, python, C++, C, JS and ASP.net
 - 📫 You can reach me from kavindulakmal2000@gamil.com
 - 📫 MY Linkedin Profile https://www.linkedin.com/in/kavindu-lakmal-59a47421a
 - 📫 My Instagram https://www.instagram.com/kavindu___lakmal/
-- 👀 Looking for Quality Assurance Automation

-Just a random guy, who loves to play with computers and electronics !
+Just a random guy, who loves to play with computers and electronics!

 <!---